Toggle: English / Spanish

 Call your health care provider if xanthomas develop.
 They may indicate an underlying disorder that needs treatment.

-Massengale WT, Nesbitt LT Jr. Xanthomas.
-In: Bolognia JL, Jorizzo JL, Rapini RP, eds.: Dermatology.
-2nd ed.
-Philadelphia, Pa: Mosby Elsevier; 2008: chap 91.
+Massengale WT, Hodari KF, Boh EE, Nesbitt LT Jr. Xanthomas.
+In: Bolognia JL, Jorizzo JL, Jorizzo JL, Schaffer JV, eds.
+Dermatology.
+3rd ed.
+Philadelphia, Pa: Elsevier Saunders; 2012: chap 92.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.